 The power bank has sufficient capacity to charge your iPhone XR just over four times, the Galaxy S10 four and a half times, or the iPad Mini 2019 twice.
 That’s generally going to be enough juice to get you from one power point to the next, even if you’re traveling pretty far and wide.
 It has two USB charging ports so you can charge two devices at the same time, too.

-The Anker PowerCore 20100mAh doesn’t support Qualcomm Quick Charge but it recharges itself in about 10 hours so you can still leave it on charge in your hotel room and be good to go the following day.
+It doesn’t support Qualcomm Quick Charge but it recharges itself in about 10 hours so you can still leave it on charge in your hotel room and be good to go the following day.

-It’s an ideal device to toss into your backpack or briefcase for when you need a steady power source while attending meetings and conferences.
+is an ideal device to toss into your backpack or briefcase for when you need a steady power source while attending meetings and conferences.

 Anker has the monopoly on the power bank market, but there’s still plenty of space for RAVPower to offer some great budget solutions.
 The RAVPower 10000mAh is inexpensive but potent enough to still keep your devices charged while you’re on the move.